-On day two, our keynote speaker, Phillipe Martin, Principal Administrator, European Commission Health and Consumer Protection Directorate General, shattered current myths that we don't know anything about the risks of nanomaterials, that we have to change the risk analysis paradigm, that nanotechnology is present in foods everywhere, nanotechnology and nanomaterials must be interactive and explain the complexity and not oversimplify the messaging, while also responding to people's main concerns.
-This is complicated because of the breadth of potential applications and materials.
-Other workshop outcomes include forming new networks among multidisciplinary experts, junior and international researchers, and international governmental, academic, and industry leaders in risk analysis and nanotechnology.

-There is significant interest in continuing that regulation of nanomaterials is lacking, and that risk analysts will solve all of the problems.
+On day two, our keynote speaker, Phillipe Martin, Principal Administrator, European Commission Health and Consumer Protection Directorate General, shattered current myths that we don't know anything about the risks of nanomaterials, that we have to change the risk analysis paradigm, that nanotechnology is present in foods everywhere, that regulation of nanomaterials is lacking, and that risk analysts will solve all of the problems.
 However, there was general agreement that risk analysts have an important contribution and that the workshop was valuable toward forming the new relationships that are needed to assess and manage the risks from nanotechnologies.
 Participants expressed concern that while the technical and scientific challenges to identify, characterize, and assess the unique attributes of nanomaterials can and will be addressed by current efforts, public perceptions may lack confidence in the ability to effectively manage risk.
-Garrick Louis, and Richard Williams The risk community has addressed significant uncertainty for other sources of risk and generally manages risk by making conservative assumptions that are revised when data gaps are filled.
+The risk community has addressed significant uncertainty for other sources of risk and generally manages risk by making conservative assumptions that are revised when data gaps are filled.
 There was general agreement that proactive approaches for communicating with the public about the risks and benefits of nanomaterials and nanotechnologies is a critical component of any risk management strategy, but is not typically how things are done.
-Participants heard about a num- Left to right, workshop organizers Ann Bradley, Greg Paoli, and Jo Anne these collaborations Shatkin with Linda Abbott and Andrew Maynard and organizers Margaand events. ret MacDonell, Ron White, and Lori Sheremeta.
-Missing: Rick Canady, The workshop was supported by the National Science Foundation, the U.S. Environmental Protection Agency, Johns Hopkins University Institute for NanoBioTechnology, NanoGram Corporation, the American Chemistry Council, ILSI Health and Environmental Sciences Institute, BASF Corporation, Evonik Corporation, the National Capital Area Chapter of SRA, the U.S. Department of Defense Strategic Environmental Research and Development Program, the National Institute for Occupational Safety and Health, and the Women's Council for Energy and the Environment, as well as the organizations of many workshop participants.
-Public thanks goes to the stellar SRA organizing team and the workshop co-sponsors.
-(SRA) Member News Robin Cantor Exponent is pleased to announce Dr. Robin Ann Cantor has joined the firm as a Principal.
-Dr. Cantor specializes in environmental and energy economics, applied economics, statistics, risk management, and insurance claims analysis.
-Prior to joining Exponent, she led the Liability Estimation practice at Navigant Consulting and assisted companies and financial institu- SRA tions with analysis to better understand asbestos and other product liability exposures.
+Participants heard about a number of ongoing efforts to address these challenges.